NAME, PURPOSE, HEADQUARTERS, AND SCOPE

 b) Voting rights: All members have the right to vote at CIMAM’s General Assembly meetings and to vote in the elections to the Board.

 c) Right of representation: All members have the right to be appointed as CIMAM’s representative to vote at the ICOM General Assembly and ICOM General Conference.

 d) Right to participate: All members can participate in the activities and programs of the Association and attend the meetings organized.

-- Contributing members only have the right to participate recognized in paragraph (d) of the preceding paragraph.
+- Patrons only have the right to participate recognized in paragraph (d) of the preceding paragraph.